Green River College

 IT Work Experience (1-8)

 Allows students to work full- or part-time in jobs directly related to their programs and interests.
 Students may receive a salary or volunteer.
-PREREQUISITE: IT 114 and 141; or instructor's permission.
+PREREQUISITE: Instructor's permission.
 This is a pass/no-credit course.

 Linux Administration 1 (5)